Rob Bonta: Personal life

 Bonta's wife, Mia Bonta, is a member of the California State Assembly and was elected in a 2021 special election to fill her husband's vacant seat.
 She previously served as the president of the Alameda Unified School District.
 She and Bonta have three children.
-Their daughter, Reina, is a filmmaker and plays soccer for the Yale Bulldogs and the Philippines national team.
+Their daughter, Reina, is a filmmaker and plays soccer for the Brazilian club Santos FC, which competes in the Brasileirão Feminino, and the Philippines national team.